 Ochsner, Southern University team up for mass vaccination event

-BATON ROUGE - Cars lined up Saturday outside of Southern University's F.G.
-Clark Activity Center for the COVID-10 vaccine.
+BATON ROUGE - People lined up their cars on Saturday outside of Southern University's F.G.
+Clark Activity Center to receive the COVID-19 vaccine.

 Southern University paired up with Ochsner to bring a mass vaccination site to North Baton Rouge.